GDXbsv/immich-compress/README.md

 - **Metadata Preservation**: Maintains original metadata and tags during compression
 - **Parallel Processing**: Configurable parallel processing for better performance
 - **Time-based Filtering**: Option to compress only assets after a specific timestamp
+- **Batch Limiting**: Option to limit the number of assets to process for testing or batch operations
 - **Immich Integration**: Seamless integration with existing Immich instances

 ## 🔧 Prerequisites